lisale0/simple_shell/README.md

-# simple_shell
+# Shell
 ### Description
 This project is a recreation of the command-line interpreter (shell).
 In terms of functionality, it mirrors `sh` in a limited scope.
 ### Synopsis
-This version of the shell has a collection of custom built-in comannds along with the functionality of running scripts in the `/bin` folder.
+This version of the shell has a collection of custom built-in commands along with the functionality of running scripts in the the various paths on a given operating system.
 ### Environment
-This program was designed to be compiled with `gcc 4.84` and run in Ubuntu 14.04 LTS
+Our Shell has been tested on Ubuntu 14.05.5 LTS

-Tests done in VirtualBox on Ubuntu via Vagrant
+Tests done in VirtualBox on [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) via [Vagrant](https://www.vagrantup.com/)(1.9.1)

 ## Repo Contents

 |   **File**    |  **Decription**                       |